 FREE MEALS AND

 Connecticut’s hospitals, nursing homes and medical facilities are in need of medical volunteers.
-Gov. Ned Lamont is urging anyone with experience in health care to register at ctresponds.ct.gov.
+Those with experience in health care are asked to register at ctresponds.ct.gov.

 The Connecticut Red Cross is in need of blood donations.
 Appointments to donate can be made at redcross.org/local/connecticut.